guyllaumedemers/SCM-Project-Management-and-version-control/README.md

 ### File Versionning

-#### Git objects

 The major difference between Git and any other VCS is the way Git thinks about its data.
 Conceptually, most other systems store information as a list of file-based changes.
-Git doesn’t think of or store its data this way.
+Git doesnâ€™t think of or store its data this way.
 Instead, Git thinks of its data more like a series of snapshots of a miniature filesystem.

 #### Delta